katherinerstancil/stancil-portfolio/part1_final.md

 My goal of this project is to show that the average school PSSA proficiency rates declined and inform my audience where we are right now in getting students back on track.
 Unfortunately, Pennsylvania school proficiency rates declined even further in 2022, so this will make my call to action more appealing to my audience (who will be legislators, school board members, and parents).
 I hope to get the main points across without my audience needing to read my 30 page paper.

-1) Average School Proficiency Rates in 2019 -> 2021 (might not look so big, but hook in audience with what that 5 percentage point difference really means)
+1) Average School Proficiency Rates 2019 -> 2021 (might not look so big, but hook in audience with what that 5 percentage point difference really means)
 2) 75% of school districts in 2021 had less than half of their students meeting proficiency (this is important because that's a lot of students AND ties in to why that 5 percentage point difference is important to pay attention to)
 3) Map of county school averages (show where your county is with proficiency.
 Better or worse than average?)
 4) Where are we now?
 2022 is even worse!!!
 (This will fuel a sense of urgency to do something about this soon, also shows by subject)

 ### Initial sketches
-> Post images of your anticipated data visualizations (sketches are fine).
-They should mimic aspects of your outline, and include elements of your story.

-Text here...
+1) Average School Proficiency Rates 2019 -> 2021

+2) 75% of school districts in 2021 had elss than half of their students meeting proficiency.

+3) Map of county school averages.

+4) Where are we now?
+2022 is even worse!!!

 ## The data
 > A couple of paragraphs that document your data source(s), and an explanation of how you plan on using your data.